-We produce an annual Community Safety Plan which sets out the themes for the partnership.
+We produce a Community Safety Plan which sets out the themes for the partnership.

 The themes will have particular areas of focus such as domestic abuse, anti-social behaviour, gangs & exploitation, violent crime, organised crime & counter terrorism which all cut across the themes.
 The partnership plan aims to be more flexible and responsive to emerging issues using a range of methods to analyse statistics, pick up on real time information and take feedback from residents.